European shares lifted by ECB and strong U.S. data

 Asset performance in 2014: link.reuters.com/gap87v

-Today’s European research round-up (Additional reporting by Blaise Robinson; Editing by Sophie Walker)
+Today’s European research round-up (Additional reporting by Blaise Robinson; Editing by Andrew Roche)